netricsag/log4j-collector/docs/reports/post.md

 ### Or

-**Condition** : If you send only the servername without the vulnerableFiles, the report will be deleted.
+**Condition** : If you send only the servername without the vulnerableFiles, the linked vulnerable files will be deleted, but the report with the servername will be kept.

 **Code** : `200 OK`